jpz/puzzles/sokoban_solver/README.md

 This is just a small bit of fun - I was introduced to [Sokoban](https://en.wikipedia.org/wiki/Sokoban) by a work colleague, and we had a problem that was bothering us.

 My inclination was to write a small program in Python to solve it - this is a simple solution using a breadth-first search.
 Later as a programming exercise, I re-coded it as a Scala script.

-On can run the programs with:
+You can run the programs with:

 `./sokoban_solver.py level4-map.txt`